COVID-19 and the Lancaster School District

 All students and staff are required to wear a face covering at all times.
 There are some rare exceptions to the rule, but if your student faces challenges in wearing a face covering, now is the time to have a conversation with him and her about how important it is to wear the face covering at all times.

-Students are required to maintain at least 6 feet of distance from other students and the teacher at all times.
-This includes while in the classroom, on the playground, or in line to enter or leave the school.
+Students are encouraged to maintain at least 6 feet of distance from other students and the teacher whenever possible.
+This includes while on the playground or in line to enter or leave the school.
 The District has placed convenient ground markers that are 6 feet apart to help in reminding the students where to stand at a gate, door, or other congregate area.

 Students will have opportunities to wash their hands with soap and water for 20 seconds during the school day.
 Remind them to also wash their hands before and after using the restroom, eating, or adjusting their face covering.
 If soap and water isn’t available, all classrooms and offices have been stocked with hand sanitizer.

-We are pleased to announce our easy to use health screening process.
-ParentLocker, provides a digital app that allows parents to quickly enter student health screening information before they even leave for school.
+Our health screening process through ParentLocker provides a digital app that allows parents to quickly enter student health screening information before they even leave for school.
 Any families that choose to return their children to in-person instruction will be required to complete the health screening each day using the app, which is available on iPhones, Android devices, or on a computer.
 Questions on the app inquire about the student’s temperature, COVID symptoms or exposure, family quarantine and COVID testing situations at home.

 Students must have the information logged into ParentLocker before their child will be allowed into school for the day.
 If your child is showing any COVID symptoms, indicate this on the app, submit the results, keep the child at home, and then contact the school’s Health Office.
-The school will also take the student’s temperature via a touchless thermometer as a final safety check before being allowed to proceed to class.
+If your child does not have a completed ParentLocker, the school will take the student’s temperature via a touchless thermometer as a final safety check before being allowed to proceed to class.
 Your child’s school will provide additional information on the ParentLocker app, how to access it, and how to use the app.

 Isolation and Quarantining Policies